BotDogs4645/BotdogsWiki/Starting-out.md

 2. Use *CTRL+SHIFT+P*.
 This opens a start menu within VS Code that is extremely useful.
 We use it a lot.
 3. Type "Create a new Project" and select the WPILib option (has WPILib: next to it.)
 4. A new screen has popped up.
 For the options choose:
-     * Java
+     * template
-     * example
+     * java
-     * Command Based
+     * Command Robot
 5. Select a directory, can be any folder.
+6. Choose a project name (can be named anything)
-6. Type in our team number, 4645.
+7. Type in our team number, 4645.
-7. Create project.
+8. Create project.
 ___
 #### Parts of a command robot
 * **Constants**